allouchear/n2p2ReductionData/README.md

  - By default no reduction of dimension.
 If needed, add: --reddim=PCA
  - To define the dimension after reduction, set kr. --kr=integer or a real real between 0 and 1.0 (see scikitlearn documentaion for PCA)
  - By defeault the data are not scaled.
 To do it, use : --scaling=MinMax, Standard or MaxAbs
  - By default all data (rows) are used.
 To reduce data, use --reddata=MaxG or --reddata=StdG.
 In this case, We search the G column with max (MaxG or StdG) value.
-The data are sorted using this column and the data are reduced to kdeddat, taking rows with linear step.
+The data are sorted using this column and the data are reduced to kdeddat, taking rows with linear step
- - Set the data size using --kreddata=integervaluer
+ - Set the data size using --kreddata=integervalue
+ - The seed=111 by default.
+You can change it by : --seed=OtherInteger

 ## SelectionOnGrid.py
  Search list of selected structures based on G values on grid.